About Hillcrest Normal School

 There is a strong focus on reading, writing and mathematics at HNS, demonstrated by high levels of progress and achievement across the school.
 We also believe the arts have an important place in learning, with visual arts, music, dance and drama key features of the school.

 Tikanga and Te Reo Māori are interwoven through school life, and all children experience kapa haka.
-As a Bring Your Own Device (BYOD) school we also embrace technology as a means of learning, sharing learning with friends and family, and communicating with others.
+We also embrace technology as a means of learning, sharing learning with friends and family, and communicating with others.

 At HNS we recognise the importance of strong parent-school partnerships and the value of each of our roles being strengthened when we work together in the best interests of the children.
 We are fortunate to have a strong base of parental support in our school and there are many opportunities throughout the year that parents and whānau are welcome to be involved in.